How are you different from other cremation providers?

 Where do you take our loved ones’ remains to?

-Your loved one’s remains are transferred directly to the crematorium to await the necessary documentation for cremation.
-The cremation can only be done after 48 hours have passed from the time of death and all the necessary documentation is in place.
-However, the remains will be transferred to the crematorium as soon as possible.
+Your loved one’s remains are transferred directly to the crematorium in Abbotsford to await the necessary documentation for cremation.
+The cremation can only be legally performed after 48 hours have passed from the time of death, and all the necessary documentation is in place.
+However, the remains will be transferred to the crematorium as soon as practically and logistically possible.

 How long does it take?

 Under normal circumstances, we will deliver the ashes and death certificate(s) together in 7-10 days from the day: 1.
 The cremation documents are signed, 2.
 Your loved one is transferred to the crematory, AND 3.
 The doctor or Coroner has faxed the signed medical certificate of death to us, whichever is later.

 Delays in the release by the hospital or Coroner, any delay in the doctor or Coroner faxing the signed medical certificate of death to us, or a Coroner’s investigation into the death, all of which are out of our control, will delay the cremation and delivery accordingly.

 What are the costs?

 A Basic Cremation Inc. costs significantly LESS, please see our Basic Package page.
 Optional extras such as the purchase of an urn, viewing, dressing, witnessing the start of the cremation, transfer from a private residence (for an expected home-death), rush transfer, after-hours/weekend/holiday transfer, ‘300lbs and over transfer, container and cremation surcharge’ (for individuals 300lb and over), or permanent scattering of the ashes will incur additional fees – PLEASE REQUEST OUR CURRENT PRICE LIST.